yegor256/blog/_drafts/_manager.md

 place: Moscow, Russia
 tags: management sarcasm
 description: |
-  ...
+  Being a good manager is an art; only the most talented of us can really become masters of it; there are a few recipes, which will help.
 keywords:
   - project manager
   - project management
   - management
   - project manager
   - team management
+image: /images/2015/03/?
+jb_picture:
+  caption: ?
 ---

 How to be a good manager?
 It's not so difficult:
 lead, mentor and coach;
 harness energy and drive action;
-do with, not for;
+never settle for mediocrity;
 champion excellence;
 foster sequential and consequential learning;
+do with, not for;
 recognise and reward;
 listen;
 engage;